vinceying/vinceying/README.md

 # Hi there 👋

-- A fxxking school student from China
+- 🙋‍♂️ A fxxking school student from China
-- A Programmer during the study
+- 👨‍💻 A Programmer during the study

+## 🍉

+- ⚡ JavaScript / CSS / HTML / Python (average)
+- 📫 How to reach me: [@vince](mailto:admin@vince.pub)
+- 🍻 Fun fact: five and fat